arangodb/docs/3.4/hot-backup-restore-limitations.md

 In order to be able to create consistent hot backups, it is mandatory to get a very brief global transaction lock across the entire installation.
-In single server deployments constant invocation of very long running transactions could prevent that from every happening during a timeout period.
+In single server deployments constant invocation of very long running transactions could prevent that from ever happening during a timeout period.
-The same holds true for clusters, where this lock must now be obtained on all database servers as the same time.
+The same holds true for clusters, where this lock must now be obtained on all database servers at the same time.

 Especially in the cluster the result of these successively longer tries to obtain the global transaction lock might become visible in periods of apparent